CIEE Health, Safety and Emergency Protocol

 Members of the Emergency Response Team have access to critical data regarding participants, insurance information, worldwide staff contact information, contact information for CIEE Academic Consortium Member Institutions, and other safety and crisis resources at all times.
 The emergency notification system is cloud based and can be launched from any location in the world that has an internet connection.

-Department of State Travel Warnings and other High-Risk locations
+Department of State Travel Advisories and other High-Risk locations

 Advice for Participants and their Families